When it’s time to escape the city and soak up that rural air, be sure to visit one of these 10 prettiest small towns in Switzerland.

-Those that aren’t, still manage to fit in with half-timbered walls or gabled roofs.
-It’s a popular spot but the banks of the River Rhine are the place to find some peace.
+Those that aren’t frescoed still manage to fit in with half-timbered walls or gabled roofs.
+It’s a popular town to walk around, but you’ll want to head to the banks of the River Rhine to find some peace.

 Schloss Lenzburg is the type of Castle that deserves a big C. It’s a medieval medley of turrets, gates, and courtyards that could have been created by the Brothers Grimm.